Amourspirit/AutoHotkey-Snippit/README.md

 Having a basic understanding of [AutoHotKey][3] is helpful but not necessary to get started. **AutoHotkey Snippit** comes with a few templates already installed.
 The Default profile when installed is *Windows Global.* Which include shortcuts to many of windows control panel items.
 As well there is an auto correct plugin included with the *Windows Global* that auto corrects hundreds of spelling mistakes.

-The **AutoHotkey Snippit** application is the main launch point for the program and runs in the system tray.
+The **AutoHotkey Snippit** application is the main launch point for the program and runs in the system tray ![Tray Icon][tray], see [Tray][7] in help section.
 If the **AutoHotkey Snipit** is not running in the system tray then no Hotkeys, Hotstring plugins willl be active.
 Althouth you may stil edit any profiles or plugin using the **Hotlist** application.

 **Plugins may contain three flavors.**